zama-ai/concrete/docs/get-started/installing.md

 {% hint style="info" %}
 <!-- markdown-link-check-disable -->
 Not all versions are available on PyPI.
-If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding --index-url https://pypi.zama.ai/cpu.
+If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding --extra-index-url https://pypi.zama.ai/cpu.

 In particular, wheels with **GPU support** are not on PyPI.
-You can install it from our package index by adding --index-url https://pypi.zama.ai/gpu, more information on GPU wheels [here](https://docs.zama.ai/concrete/execution-analysis/gpu_acceleration).
+You can install it from our package index by adding --extra-index-url https://pypi.zama.ai/gpu, more information on GPU wheels [here](https://docs.zama.ai/concrete/execution-analysis/gpu_acceleration).
 <!-- markdown-link-check-enable -->
 {% endhint %}